kserve/kserve/docs/samples/multimodelserving/triton/README.md

 ```

 ## Deploy Trained Model
-Now you have an `InferenceService` running with 16Gi memory but no model is loaded on the server yet, let's deploy the model onto the server using `TrainedModel` CR.
+Now you have an `InferenceService` running with 2Gi memory but no model is loaded on the server yet, let's deploy the model on `InferenceService` by applying the `TrainedModel` CR.

 On `TrainedModel` CR you specify the model framework you trained with and the `storageUri` where the model is getting stored, last you set the `InferenceService` name you want
 the model to deploy onto.